How to Begin a College Research Paper?

 - Read and research.
 Start with finding as many resources as you can on your topic.
 You can then narrow your sources down to the ones with relevant information about what you are researching.
 Say you were writing a research paper on the decrease in frog populations.
 You would first find all the books you could on frogs and amphibians, then narrow your sources to books and articles concerned with the disappearance of frogs, why, and the impact of it.

 - Organize.
 Make sure you take a sufficient amount of notes with each source used.
 Create an outline that maps out the points you will be covering in your research.
 Reread your sources to make sure you didn’t miss anything of forget something important.

 - Formulate your thesis.
 This is usually a well thought out hypothesis regarding the research topic, usually explained in a few sentences or more at the beginning of your paper.
 Start with a general thesis idea, and go back and revise it as many times as you need throughout your writing process.

 - Give credit for your sources.
-Not citing sources used for any paper, is considered plagiarism and will result in a failing grade.
+Not citing sources used for any paper written, is considered plagiarism and will result in a failing grade.